 Class of worker refers to an individual's employment relationship to the business in which he or she works, as employee or self-employed, including unpaid family worker, and thus provides another means of describing the work.
 The NOC 2011 does not indicate the class of worker classification for each occupation since many occupations contain both jobs held by employees and jobs of self-employed individuals.
 However, a general rule has been established for coding purposes and is discussed in full under the section on Coding.

-NOC 2011 replaces the National Occupational Classification of Human Resources and Skills Development Canada and Statistics Canada’s National Occupational Classification for Statistics.
-These classifications were revised jointly by Human Resources and Skills Development Canada and Statistics Canada every 5 years according to the census cycle.
+NOC 2011 replaces the National Occupational Classification of Employment and Social Development Canada and Statistics Canada’s National Occupational Classification for Statistics.
+These classifications were revised jointly by Employment and Social Development Canada and Statistics Canada every 5 years according to the census cycle.
 The maintenance of the classification alternates between minor updates and structural revisions.
 Only in 10-year structural revisions are such changes considered as: the creation of new classes, the collapsing of classes, the moving of classes in the structure or the moving of content between classes.

 The 2011 revision represents a major structural realignment.
-A key objective of this revision was to harmonize the coding structures and eliminate all other differences between the two classifications, fulfilling a request heard from users of both the NOC and the NOC-S. The result is the unified NOC 2011 which was developed through the joint efforts of Human Resources and Skills Development Canada and Statistics Canada and will be used by both.
+A key objective of this revision was to harmonize the coding structures and eliminate all other differences between the two classifications, fulfilling a request heard from users of both the NOC and the NOC-S. The result is the unified NOC 2011 which was developed through the joint efforts of Employment and Social Development Canada and Statistics Canada and will be used by both.

 Separate concordance tables explain the revisions to both classification systems that have resulted in the harmonized classification structure for NOC 2011.

 In addition to these changes, for NOC 2011, a new variant of the classification has been developed at a high level of aggregation.
 It is designed to better support the analysis of highly aggregated data (See: Variant for highly aggregated data).